Hyperion0209/multi_armed_bandits_rl/README.md

 A comprehensive implementation and analysis of state-of-the-art multi-armed bandit algorithms, exploring the fundamental exploration-exploitation tradeoff in reinforcement learning.

 Please refer to report.pdf for understanding the theory behing the algorithms and analysis based on the graphs.
+Based on the problem setup as defined on: https://www.cse.iitb.ac.in/~shivaram/teaching/old/cs747-a2023/pa-1/programming-assignment-1.html

 ## Project Structure
 ```